Top 10 consumer psychology blogs

 We reached out to Shagoon Maurya, psychotherapist and founder of ursafespace, to share her thoughts on anticipation.
 She explained that anticipation can be described as the excitement that one feels in the wait or hope for something to happen in the near future.

 Anticipation fuels action.
-Maurya says humans perform an action in “anticipation of its consequence” and this can have a strong impact on buying decisions.
-Creating anticipation in marketing can happen in three ways: glorifying the consumers' future, anticipating the consumers, want to hear, and promoting upcoming products in discreet ways.
+Maurya says humans perform an action in “anticipation of its consequence,” and this can have a strong impact on buying decisions.
+Creating anticipation in marketing can happen in three ways: glorifying the consumers' future, anticipating what consumers want to hear and promoting upcoming products.

 The blog also details tangible tactics you can use to leverage anticipation in your marketing.